boaks/zephyr-coaps-client/README.md

 **Note:** the `Conexio Stratus Pro` uses 1.8V VDD and requires the Jlink to support 1.8V as well.
 Not all Jlinks supporting that, ensure you get a right one!
 If the `nRF9160-DK` is used, ensure you select 1.8V for VDD-IO (SW9 on the DK).

-## Required HW-Tools for nRF9160-DK
+## Required HW-Tools for nRF9160-DK, nRF9161-DK or nRF9151-DK

-In order to use this demo with a `nRF9160-DK`, you need:
+In order to use this demo with a `nRF9160-DK`, `nRF9161-DK`, or `nRF9151-DK`, you need:

-- a `nRF9160-DK` (maybe better two ;-)).
+- a `nRF9160-DK`, `nRF9161-DK`, or `nRF9151-DK` (maybe better two ;-)).
 - the `nRF9160-DK` is usually shipped with a SIM card.
 Check, if that covers your [area/country](https://www.nordicsemi.com/-/media/Software-and-other-downloads/3rd-party/iBasis-simplified-coverage-map-for-web.pdf).
 If not, you need a SIM card for your area/country.
 (Sometimes the `nRF9160-DK` is shipped with an expired SIM card.
 Then you will need also an other one.)
-- the `nRF9160-DK` comes with a internal debug probe to flash the device.
-No additional equipment is required.

-**Note:** the `nRF9160-DK` is a great tool to develop apps for the `nRF9160` on your desk.
-For the "wild", a `Thingy:91/X`, a `nRF9160/51 feather` or `Conexio Stratus Pro nRF9161/51` a  does a better job.

-## Required HW-Tools for nRF9161-DK

-In order to use this demo with a `nRF9161-DK`, you need:

-- a `nRF9161-DK` (maybe better two ;-)).
-- the `nRF9161-DK` is usually shipped with a Onomondo SIM card and provides a 30 days test free of charge.
+- the `nRF9151-DK` and `nRF9161-DK` is usually shipped with a Onomondo SIM card and provides a 30 days test free of charge.
 Check, if that covers your [area/country](https://onomondo.com/product/coverage/).
 If not, or you need connectivity for longer, you need a SIM card for your area/country or a subscription from Onomondo.
-- the `nRF9161-DK` comes with a internal debug probe to flash the device.
+- the `nRF9160-DK`, `nRF9161-DK`, and `nRF9151-DK` comes with a internal debug probe to flash the device.
 No additional equipment is required.

-**Note:** the `nRF9161-DK` is a great tool to develop apps for the `nRF9161` on your desk.
-For the "wild", a `Thingy:91/X`, a `nRF9160/51 feather` or `Conexio Stratus Pro nRF9161/51` a  does a better job.

-## Required HW-Tools for nRF9151-DK

-In order to use this demo with a `nRF9151-DK`, you need:

-- a `nRF9151-DK` (maybe better two ;-)).
-- the `nRF9151-DK` is usually shipped with a Onomondo SIM card and provides a 30 days test free of charge.
-Check, if that covers your [area/country](https://onomondo.com/product/coverage/).
-If not, or you need connectivity for longer, you need a SIM card for your area/country or a subscription from Onomondo.
-- the `nRF9151-DK` comes with a internal debug probe to flash the device.
-No additional equipment is required.

-**Note:** the `nRF9151-DK` is a great tool to develop apps for the `nRF9151` on your desk.
-For the "wild", a `Thingy:91/X`, a `nRF9160/51 feather` or `Conexio Stratus Pro nRF9161/51` a  does a better job.
+**Note:** the `nRF9160-DK`, `nRF9161-DK`, or `nRF9151-DK` is a great tool to develop apps for the `nRF9160/61/51` on your desk.
+For the "wild", a `Thingy:91/X`, a `nRF9160/51 feather` or a `Conexio Stratus Pro nRF9161/51` does a better job.

 ## Run It - Fast Track